PepiZlatev/sixteen-is-dead/README.md

 # The "Sixteen is Dead" Game

-A console-based Java implementation of the "Rock - Paper - Scissors" game.
+A console-based Java implementation of the "Sixteen is dead" game.

 ![dice](https://github.com/PepiZlatev/sixteen-is-dead/blob/master/img/dice.jpg?)